YoshiyukiKono/cloudera-aws-scripts/README.md

 # Cloudera AWS Scripts

+## Specification

+This project is designed for [SingleNodeCDHCluster](https://github.com/YoshiyukiKono/SingleNodeCDHCluster).

+The following specs are hard-coded.
+- Region: us-east-2
+- Instance Type: t2.2xlarge
+- OS: CentOS 7
+- OS User: centos
+- Device Volume Size: 50G
+(Please refer to the script and json files for more details)

 ## Prerequisite
-- You have the environment where you can run AWS CLI
+You have an local environment where you can run AWS CLI as well as the AWS environment where you will create you Cloudera cluster.

 ## Preparation

-Please replace `%YOUR_...%` in `instance_cloudera.json` with values for your environment
+Please replace `%YOUR_...%` in `instance_cloudera.json` with the values for your AWS environment.

 ```
     "KeyName": "%YOUE_KEY_NAME%",